*This post is sponsored by Simpson Strong-Tie.

 Now add the breadboards.
 Rip the curved edge of the 2×6 boardboard pieces, use a T square and mark for dowels, drill the dowel holes using the same paper template from the long boards.
 For the holes on the breadboard side make them slightly larger so the dowel has a tiny bit of wiggle room except ONE dowel needs to be tight.

 Glue the dowels into the tabletop (only glue the dowels, not the tabletop edge) then ONLY apply glue to the TIGHT dowel.
-Gently hammer the breadboard in place then drill down vertically to make a hole for the ¼” dowel pin.
+Gently hammer the breadboard in place then drill down vertically (see update below) to make a hole for the ¼” dowel pin.
 Insert the dowel pin only gluing the last ¼”.
 Clamp the long way and let dry.
 Consider two dowels per board if using 2×10 to prevent cupping.

 The base construction is fairly simple.
 Use a scrap 1x board as your spacer for the apron placement.